Rules and Practice Guidance

 Safety and Risk Assessment

-FACS is responsible for conducting a safety and risk assessment (SARA) to assess a child or young person’s immediate safety and the risk they may experience abuse or neglect in their household in the future.
+DCJ is responsible for conducting a safety and risk assessment (SARA) to assess a child or young person’s immediate safety and the risk they may experience abuse or neglect in their household in the future.
 Proactive efforts are made to engage with Aboriginal families and communities and support their participation in these processes in order to make valid assessments of risk and safety with respect to the best interests of their children.
-Such efforts are to include Aboriginal Family-led Decision Making processes and are clearly evidenced by FACS and other relevant service providers.
+Such efforts are to include Aboriginal Family-led Decision Making processes and are clearly evidenced by DCJ and other relevant service providers.

 - engage with Aboriginal communities through established local mechanisms before carrying out the SARA.
 This includes: